autogluon/autogluon-rag/src/agrag/modules/embedding/README.md

   pooling_strategy: The strategy to use for pooling embeddings.
 Options are 'mean', 'max', 'cls' (default is None).

-  normalize_embeddings: Whether to normalize the embeddings
+  normalize_embeddings: Whether to normalize the embeddings.

   hf_model_params: Additional parameters to pass to the Huggingface model's `from_pretrained` initializer method.